-- Contact the Family Medicine Residency Coordinator by telephone (612-873-8082).
-If she is unavailable a message with directions on who to contact will be left for the resident to follow. - During evening and weekends, the resident must call the back up call resident by beeper or call at home. - Call the faculty and other resident on call to notify them of the change.
+- Contact the Family Medicine Residency Coordinator by telephone (612-873-8084).
+If unavailable a message with directions on who to contact will be left for the resident on the voicemail message.
+Follow these directions. - During evening and weekends, the resident calling in must call the night back up call resident to alert them of the need to cover their work. - Contact the faculty and senior resident on service to notify them of the change.